 In this video, we are going to cover two topics; set-up and gears.

-This can happen.
-BUT, in most cases, try to ensure your pelvis is neutral and parallel to the floor when one leg is extended to the lowest pedal position (as shown in the video above).
+When discussing posture on the AirBike, we are referring to the starting position of the pelvis.
+This position will affect the power created into the arms and thighs.
+In most cases, ensure that your client’s pelvis is neutral and parallel to the floor when one leg is extended to the lowest pedal position (as shown in the video above).

-The position of the seat from a forward vs backward standpoint is seen when you bring the handles of the bike together.
-With your arms almost fully extended, your torso should still lean slightly forward in that scenario.
-If it isn’t, you need to move the seat back a bit until you find that lean.
+The position of the seat on the AirBike will greatly impact the amount of arm power possible.
+Once your client has reached a neutral pelvic position, have your client bring the handles of the bike side-by-side and focus on the position of the seat from a forward vs backward standpoint.
+With their arms almost fully extended, their torso should still lean slightly forward in that scenario.
+If it isn’t, you need to move the seat back a bit until your client finds that lean.

 The guy that paints the picture.
 When he’s not coaching, he’s a full-time husband, father, and fitness athlete.
 His 20+ years of experience and service as a strength coach/technician, tireless practice on refining energy system work, nourishment and lifestyle balancing techniques and training of other coaches have made OPEX a sought-after method of bringing fitness to a Higher Order.